-Remove from rack and discard the fat.
-Reset the oven to 350º.
-Place ½ of the sauce in a 9x13 baking dish, place chicken breasts skin side down in the sauce and pour the rest of sauce over them. (fig. 5)
+Set the oven to 350º.
+Place ½ of the sauce in a 9x13 baking dish, place chicken breasts skin side down in the sauce and pour the rest of sauce over them. (fig. 4)

 Place in the oven on the middle rack and cook for 10 minutes.
-Turn chicken over to skin side up and cook for another 10 minutes.
+Turn chicken over to skin side up and cook for another 10 minutes (fig. 5).
 Then baste chicken from the sauce in the bottom of the pan, and return to oven for another 10 minutes.
-For a total of 30 minutes. (fig. 6) If your chicken isn't deliciously brown by now simply add more 10 minute cook-and-baste cycles until you are satisfied.
+For a total of 30 minutes. (fig. 6) If your chicken isn't deliciously brown by now simply add another 10 minute cook-and-baste cycle until you are satisfied.